CHM files (Compiled HTML Help) are the standard for software documentation on Windows. Whether you're a

 You have three options for creating a topic:

-Create with a new file: Creates a fresh, blank page for you to write content.
+Create with a new file: Creates a fresh, blank HTML page for you to write content.
+This is the

-Create with an existing file: Imports an HTML file you've already created into your project.
+Create with an existing file: Links an existing HTML file from your system into your project.

-Tip: Don't forget to set a Default Topic.
-This is the first page users will see
+Tip: Don't forget to set a default topic at some point — this is the page users will see first when opening your help file.

 4. Editing Content